Lincoln Bicycle Accident Lawyer

 Who Is Liable in a Lincoln Bicycle Accident?

-Nebraska is a fault-based car insurance state.
-This means the person or party responsible for causing a crash must pay for the victim’s medical bills and property damage.
+Nebraska is a fault-based car insurance state, meaning the person or party responsible for causing a crash must pay for the victim’s medical bills and property damage.
 After a bicycle collision, the at-fault driver could be held liable for the bicyclist’s injuries and related losses.

 All motor vehicle operators in Nebraska are required to carry the following amounts of liability insurance to pay for accidents: